Colorado Grandparent Visitation Rights

 Grandparents may petition the court for visitation rights when certain qualifying events have occurred.
 These typically include:

-The marriage of the child's parents has been annulled, dissolved, or legally separated
+- The marriage of the child's parents has been annulled, dissolved, or legally separated

-Legal custody of the child has been granted to a party other than the parent, or the child has been placed outside the home of either parent
+- Legal custody of the child has been granted to a party other than the parent, or the child has been placed outside the home of either parent

-The parent who is the child of the grandparent has died
+- The parent who is the child of the grandparent has died

 These qualifying events create the legal standing necessary for grandparents to pursue visitation rights through the court system.

-The Legal Standard for Grandparent Visitation
+Colorado's Legal Standard for Grandparent Visitation

-Visitation is in the best interests of the child
+- Visitation is in the best interests of the child

-If a parent opposes grandparent visitation, the grandparent must overcome the presumption that the court should side with the opposing parent by showing by clear and convincing evidence that grandparent visitation is in the best interest of the child.
+- If a parent opposes grandparent visitation, the grandparent must overcome the presumption that the court should side with the opposing parent by showing by clear and convincing evidence that grandparent visitation is in the best interest of the child.

 This standard recognizes both the importance of grandparent relationships and the constitutional rights of parents to direct the upbringing of their children.
 Our attorneys are skilled at presenting compelling evidence addressing both aspects of this standard.